balena-os/balena-os/pages/docs/custombuild.md

 **NOTE:** To create a managed build (one that communicates with and can be managed through resin.io's services), you'll need to specify the `--resinio` flag, as resinOS builds are unmanaged by default.

-Now sit tight and maybe go and make several cups of tea, this is gonna take a little while.
+Now sit tight and maybe go and make several cups of tea, this is going to take a little while.

 ## Supporting your Own Board

 Pre-requisites: a [Yocto](https://www.yoctoproject.org) Board Support Package (BSP) layer for your particular board.
 It should be compatible to the Yocto releases resinOS supports.

-Repositories used to build resinOS host Operating System (OS) are typically named resin-`<board-family>`.
+Repositories used to build resinOS host Operating System (OS) are typically named `resin-<board-family>`.
 For example, consider [resin-raspberrypi](https://github.com/resin-os/resin-raspberrypi) which is used for building the OS for [Raspberryi Pi](https://raspberrypi.org), or [resin-intel](https://github.com/resin-os/resin-intel) repository which can be used to build a resin.io image for the Intel NUC boards.

 Contributing support for a new board consist of creating a a Yocto package that includes: